Per Arne Glorvigen is among the foremost of todays bandoneon players.

 Nevertheless, his most important collegue has been violonist Gidon Kremer with whom he has recorded 4 CDs and played nearly one hundred concerts worldwide.

 His main partners today are the memebers of the Glorvigen-Trio: violinist Daniela Braun and the doublebassist Arnulf Ballhorn.

 Per Arne Glorvigen has also worked as an entertainer and comedian with language sketches as a speciality.

 After studies with Eric Tanguy (composing) and Guillaume Connesson (orchestration) in Paris, Glorvigen now dedicates himself more and more to composition and his works have been performed in most European countries.
 Commands for 2019/20/21 include pieces for the Oslo Philharmonic, The Apollon Musagète Quartet and the Arctic Sinfonietta.

-The first CD with own works is due to appear end of 2018 including cellist Andreas Brantelid and the Norwegian Chamber Orchestra.
+The first CD with own works is due to appear february 2019 including cellist Andreas Brantelid and the Norwegian Chamber Orchestra.

 Recordings for Simax, Auvidis, Nonesuch, Sony Classical, Teldec, EMI Classics and Deutsche Grammophon.